Untitled-1-06.png

 Wellness Together Mental Health Specialists do too.

 A Mental Health Specialist who is fully embedded in the school culture isn’t just a provider—they’re a trusted part of the school community.
 They know the students, the staff, and the rhythm of the school day.
-They are present and engaged beyond just the session time
+They are present and engaged beyond just the session time.

 Partnered with leading school districts

-Your Trusted Partner with the Multi-Payer Fee Schedule
+Your Trusted Partner with the

 Navigating the CYBHI Fee Schedule